the-au-forml-lab/plgroup/readme.md

 Create expected environment secrets, in settings > secrets and variables > actions

+Variables

-- [ ] add variable `PAPER_CHOOSE_ON` with value `0` or `1` (off or on).
+- [ ] `PAPER_CHOOSE_ON` with value `0` or `1` (off or on).
-- [ ] add variable `REVIEWERS` whose value is a whitespace-separated string of GH usernames.
+- [ ] `REVIEWERS` whose value is a whitespace-separated string of GH usernames.
   The identified users will be asked to approve paper suggestion.
-  Reviewers must have sufficient repo/org permissions to perform this task (for an org, they must be members).
+  Reviewers must have sufficient repo/org permissions to perform this task.
+For an org, they must be members.

+Secrets

-- [ ] add secret `AUTOMERGE_PAT` whose value is a personal access token of a repository maintainer.
+- [ ] `AUTOMERGE_PAT` whose value is a personal access token of a repository maintainer.
-  This is to enable auto-merge of PR into main branch, after reviewers accept a PR.
+  This allows auto-merging a PR into main branch, after PR merge conditions are satisfied.
-- [ ] add secret `DISCORD_WEBHOOK_URL` or `SLACK_WEBHOOK_URL` to enable discord or slack integration.
+- [ ] `DISCORD_WEBHOOK_URL` or `SLACK_WEBHOOK_URL` to enable discord or slack integration.
   Otherwise, the notification step will be skipped during workflow runs.